misternant/misternant/README.md

-- 👋 Hi, I’m @misternant
+- 👋 Hi, I’m Anant Pal Singh
-- 👀 I’m interested in Data science role
-- 🌱 I’m currently learning data science
-- 📫 How to reach me ~ anant.121.singh@gmail.com
+- 📫 Reach me at ~ anant.121.singh@gmail.com

 <!---
 misternant/misternant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.